 - a maximum grant of 50% of eligible costs.

-Whilst we will not automatically provide funding for work you need to undertake to meet the requirements of Welsh Premier League domestic licence, the table below indicates the types of project that are eligible under FSIF policy.
+Whilst we will not automatically provide funding for work you need to undertake to meet the requirements of Cymru Premier League domestic licence, the table below indicates the types of project that are eligible under FSIF policy.

 We have included safety categories based on the ‘Guide to Safety at Sports Grounds’.
 Where appropriate, the guide provides detailed guidance to help you assess the safe capacity of a sports ground.
 The guide can be found at:

 FSIF eligibility criteria